grasslandnetwork/cliptions/tasks/prd-mvp-production-ready-cliptions.md

 ## 2. Goals

-- **Goal 1: Production Launch**: Deploy a working Cliptions system that can run a complete round tomorrow
+- **Goal 1: Production Launch**: Deploy a working Cliptions system that can run a complete block tomorrow
-- **Goal 2: Core Gameplay**: Enable miners to participate and validators to manage rounds end-to-end
+- **Goal 2: Core Gameplay**: Enable miners to participate and validators to manage blocks end-to-end
 - **Goal 3: Cost Control**: Total payout is limited by the prize pool.
 - **Goal 4: Manual Reliability**: Use proven CLI tools and manual workflows over complex automation
 - **Goal 5: Simple Distribution**: Source code compilation with clear instructions